OXID-eSales/geo-blocking-module-documentation/installation.rst

 ﻿Installation
 ============

-This document describes the installation of the geo-blocking module for OXID eShop Version 6.
+This document describes the installation of the geo-blocking module for OXID eShop Version 7.

 .. |schritt| image:: media/icons/schritt.jpg
                :class: no-shadow

 System requirements
 -------------------
 No special system requirements are necessary for the geo-blocking module.

+.. todo: #tbd: verify URL

-The requirements of OXID eShop Version 6.0 or higher apply: https://docs.oxid-esales.com/eshop/en/6.1/installation/new-installation/server-and-system-requirements.html.
+The requirements of OXID eShop Version 7.0 or higher apply: https://docs.oxid-esales.com/eshop/en/7.0/installation/new-installation/server-and-system-requirements.html.

 --------------------------------------------------